 As we use groups for our benefit to master external politics, so too must we use emotions for our benefit to master internal politics.
 As we can use groups to work in our favor, so too must we learn to use emotions to work in our favor.

-You do this by letting yourself feel your emotions without being controlled by them.
+We do this by letting ourselves feel emotions without being controlled by them.

-As Perseus tames Pegasus, as a dam tames a river, as Daniel Plainview tames an oil well, you tame your emotions.
-Only then can you look at the emotion for what it is.
-Only then are you capable of using your emotions as a guide to action, as a guide for self-awareness.
-Your emotions are a zip file—they’re packed with information.
+As Perseus tames Pegasus, as a dam tames a river, as Daniel Plainview tames an oil well, we tame our emotions.
+Only then can we look at the emotion for what it is.
+Only then are we capable of using emotions as a guide to action, as a guide for self-awareness.
+Our emotions are a zip file—they’re packed with information.
 They are filled with truths reason alone could not discover, and they can be used to act in ways reason alone could not conceive.

-When you use your rationality to unpack your emotions, you find a new kind of rationality.
+When we use rationality to unpack emotions, we find a new kind of rationality.
 This, as Jung calls it, is post-rational.

-The healthy, male psyche is nourished by this integration of reason and emotion, these supposedly disparate parts of your mind.
+The healthy, male psyche is nourished by this integration of reason and emotion, these supposedly disparate parts of our mind.